 The Grilled Teriyaki Chicken at Panda Express is severely underrated.
-It’s butchered right in front of you and every time I’ve ordered it, it’s been perfectly cooked—juicy, subtly sweet, tender.
+It’s chopped right in front of you and every time I’ve ordered it, it’s been perfectly cooked—juicy, subtly sweet, tender.
 The folks who came up with it are geniuses for using chicken thigh over breast, which ensures the chicken doesn’t dry out.
 If you haven’t tried it yet, you’re seriously missing out.

 2. The Original Orange Chicken

 What can I say about Orange Chicken that you don’t already know?
 It’s zesty, it’s sweet, it’s somehow both crunchy and perfectly glazed at the same time.
 The orange flavor is almost floral and works in tandem with the mild heat from chilies.
 It’s a classic for a reason, and would be in the top spot if it weren’t for a new contender.